 Any interested third party is able to file a Notice of Intention to Oppose (Notice).
 Oppositions can be complex and costly.
 If you are considering opposing an action, you may want to seek help from an IP professional before filing an opposition with us.

 It is your responsibility as a trade mark owner to monitor the market for potential infringement and use the court system to take action.
 We do not do this for you.
 If you find yourself needing to fight for your trade mark registration it can be costly.
-Trade Mark Protect, a pilot program, is an affordable and tailored insurance product that will help you cover these defense costs.

 Things that can be opposed